danhtran2mind/BTC-USDT-ETL-Pipeline/README.md

 This project extracts, transforms, and loads BTC-USDT trading data using scalable, cloud-native frameworks.

+## Key Features

+- Configure DAGs for BTC-USDT ETL in Airflow.
+- Store raw/processed data in MinIO.
+- Use Spark for transformation and analytics.

 ## Architecture

 - **MinIO**: Object storage for raw and processed data.